Disclosure: This post may contain affiliate links.

 If you made this recipe, be sure to leave a comment and star rating below.
 Thanks!

 - 2 large sweet or yellow onions sliced

 - 3 cups spinach

-- While onions are caramelizing, slice chives and place yogurt in a bowl.
+- While onions are caramelizing, chop the chives and set aside and place yogurt in a bowl.